Discover the characteristics and potential of the supercomputers that make up the National Advanced Computing Network (RNCA).

 Cirrus and Stratus

-It is in Lisbon, at the National Infrastructure for Distributed Computing (INCD), that we can find the Stratus and Cirrus-A platforms.
-These have been operated since 2017 by the INCD, contributing to this entity's ability to guarantee High Performance Computing services through the Cirrus-A cluster.
-The Stratus cluster, on the other hand, comprises the cloud computing infrastructure provided by INCD, widely used for Virtual-Research Environments and installation of Virtual Machines.
+The Stratus and Cirrus-A platforms can be found in Lisbon, within the National Distributed Computing Infrastructure (INCD).
+These platforms have been operated by INCD since 2017, enabling the entity to guarantee High Performance Computing services through the Cirrus-A cluster.
+The Stratus cluster comprises the cloud computing infrastructure provided by INCD, widely used for Virtual Research Environments and installation of Virtual Machines.

-These supercomputers are also integrated in the National Network for Advanced Computing, managed by the FCT 's FCCN Unit.
-Advanced Computing Projects Call129 projects from a wide range of different areas were able to make use of these resources.
+These supercomputers are also integrated into the National Advanced Computing Network, managed by the FCT's FCCN Unit, and within the scope of the first edition of Advanced Computing Project Competition, 129 projects in a wide range of areas were able to use these resources.

-Comprising 4 operational centres and a set of competence centres, the RNCA aims at providing advanced computing services to the research, technology, innovation and industry communities.
-It also seeks to aggregate national advanced computing resources, promote cooperation between the various centres involved and develop national and international partnerships with other entities.
+Composed of 4 operational centers and a set of competence centers, the RNCA aims to provide advanced computing services to the research, technology, innovation, and industrial communities.
+It also seeks to aggregate national advanced computing resources, promote cooperation between the various centers involved, and develop national and international partnerships with other entities.

-Having been created in 2018 by the digital skills initiative INCoDe.2030, RNCA also integrates the Iberian Network for Advanced Computing - RICA, based on the creation of MAAC - Minho Advanced Computing Centre.
+Having been created in 2018 by the digital skills initiative INCoDe.2030, the RNCA is also part of the Iberian Advanced Computing Network – RICA, based on the creation of the MAAC – Minho Advanced Computing Centre.

 What is supercomputing for?

-All these High Performance Computing (HPC) resources aim to support applications in various areas, such as bioinformatics, climate, materials and life science, computational chemistry, physics, and civil engineering, among others, thus supporting research and boosting the competitiveness of Portuguese industry, as we can read in the article we published on the first Portuguese project approved by the SHAPE PRACE initiative
+All these High Performance Computing (HPC) resources aim to support applications in various areas, such as bioinformatics, climate, materials and life science, computational chemistry, physics, and civil engineering, among others, thus supporting research and enhancing the competitiveness of national industry, as we can read in article that we published about the first Portuguese project approved by the initiative SHAPE PRACE